Pfizer says COVID-19 pill near 90% effective in final analysis

 The U.S. government has already secured 10 million courses of the Pfizer drug for $5.29 billion.

-(Reporting by Michael Erman in New Jersey and Deena Beasley in Los Angeles; Editing by Bill Berkrot)
+(Reporting by Michael Erman in New Jersey and Deena Beasley in Los Angeles, Additional reporting by Mrinalika Roy; Editing by Bill Berkrot and Anil D'Silva)

 ((michael.erman@thomsonreuters.com;))